awsdocs/elb-network-load-balancers-user-guide/doc_source/application-load-balancer-target.md

 1. You can **Assign a security group** to your load balancer by creating a new security group or by selecting an existing one\.

    The security group that you select should contain a rule that allows traffic to the listener port for this load balancer\.
 Use the CIDR blocks \(IP address range\) of the client's computers as the traffic source in the inbound rules for security groups\.
 This allows clients to send traffic through this Application Load Balancer\.
-For more information on configuring security groups for an Application Load Balancer as a target of a Network Load Balancer, see [Security groups for your Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-update-security-groups.html) in the *User Guide for Application Load Balancers*\.
+For more information about configuring security groups for an Application Load Balancer as a target of a Network Load Balancer, see [Security groups for your Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-update-security-groups.html) in the *User Guide for Application Load Balancers*\.

 1. For **Configure Routing**, select the target group that you configured for this Application Load Balancer\.
 If you don't have an available target group, and want to configure a new one, see [Create a target group](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-target-group.html) in the *User Guide for Application Load Balancers*\.